PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter1.md

 - **Configuration Status Accounting**: Track and report the status of configuration items and changes.
 - **Configuration Audits**: Plan and conduct audits to ensure compliance with configuration management procedures.

-**Importance**: The HCMP ensures that all changes to the software are systematically managed and documented, maintaining the integrity and traceability of the software configuration.
+**Importance**: The HCMP ensures that all changes to the hardware are systematically managed and documented, maintaining the integrity and traceability of the hardware configuration.

-## SOFTWARE PROCESS ASSURANCE PLAN (HPAP)
+## HARDWARE PROCESS ASSURANCE PLAN (HPAP)

-**Description**: The HPAP outlines the processes and activities to ensure that all software development processes meet quality standards and regulatory requirements.
+**Description**: The HPAP outlines the processes and activities to ensure that all hardware development processes meet quality standards and regulatory requirements.

 **Key Elements**: